galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ![Report Outputs](../../images/limma-voom/report_plots.png "Report outputs")

 Click on the `CpmPlots.pdf` link in the `Report`.
 You should see 12 plots, one for each sample.
 Two of the plots are shown below.
-From these plots we can see that 0.5 CPM is equivalent to ~10 counts in each of the 12 samples, so 0.5 seems to be an appropriate threshold for this dataset (these samples all have sequencing depth of 20-30 million (see the `Library information` file below) so a CPM value of 0.5 would be ~10 counts).
+From these plots we can see that 0.5 CPM is equivalent to ~10 counts in each of the 12 samples, so 0.5 seems to be an appropriate threshold for this dataset (these samples all have sequencing depth of 20-30 million, see the `Library information` file below, so a CPM value of 0.5 would be ~10 counts).

 ![CPM threshold Plots](../../images/limma-voom/cpmsvscounts.png "CPM vs Raw Counts Plots")